If you’re buying a home for the first time, you’ll need to go through the conveyancing process.

 1. Request information pack

-The buyer’s conveyancer will contact the seller’s conveyancer to request a pack of information relating to the sales contract
+The buyer’s solicitor will contact the seller’s solicitor to request a pack of information relating to the sales contract

 At this stage, the buyer will have their offer on a property accepted, their mortgage approved, and the lender’s valuation carried out